Enjoy an evening of discovery as we explore the vital plant science and conservation work happening at the Garden.

 Bar Menu

-Sips & Science will feature a selection of wine and beer available for purchase.
+Sips & Science will feature a selection of wine, beer, and non-alcoholic beverages available for purchase.

 Proceeds from this event will benefit the Garden’s science, conservation, and education programs.